AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/view-edge-system.md

 ## Remove an edge system

 You can remove edge systems from the list of edge systems in OCS, but the edge system remains on the device.
 After an edge system is removed from OCS and it is no longer sending data to OCS, you can no longer see or manage it from OCS.
-If an edge system sends data to OCS after it has been removed from the list of edge systems, it will reappear in the list of edge systems.
+If an edge system sends health data to OCS after it has been removed from the list of edge systems, it will reappear in the list of edge systems.

-To remove an edge system:
+To remove an edge system, follow these steps:

-1. In the left pane, select **Data Management** > **Edge Systems**.
+1. In the left pane, select **Data Management** > **Software Management**.

-1. Verify that the **Edge Systems/Configuration Library** selector is set to **Edge Systems**.
+1. Verify that the **Edge Systems/Base Configurations** selector is set to **Edge Systems**.

 1. Find and select the edge device to remove.